SumoLogic/sumologic-documentation/docs/dashboards-new/panels/modify-chart.md

 ### Outside values

-To place values outside the chart so you do not have to hover on the chart:
+To place values outside the chart so you don't have to hover on the chart:

 ![outside chart values.png](/img/dashboards-new/panels/modify-chart/outside-chart-values.png)